kaan-keskin/introduction-to-docker/Part1.md

 These lines tell us that Docker is smart enough to recognize when it’s being asked to pull an image layer that it already has a local copy of.
 In this example, Docker pulled the image tagged as latest ﬁrst.
 Then, when it pulled the v1 and v2 images, it noticed that it already had some of the layers that make up those images.
 This happens because the three images in this repository are almost identical, and therefore share many layers.
 In fact, the only diﬀerence between v1 and v2 is the top layer.

 As mentioned previously, Docker on Linux supports many storage drivers.
 Each is free to implement image layering, layer sharing, and copy-on-write (CoW) behaviour in its own way.
 However, the overall result and user experience is essentially the same.
 Although Windows only supports a single storage driver, that driver provides the same experience as Linux.

+### The Copy-on-Write (COW) Strategy

+Copy-on-write is a strategy of sharing and copying files for maximum efficiency.
+If there is a file or directory within the image in a lower layer and another layer (including the writable layer) needs read access to it, it just uses the existing file.

+When does a user use docker pull?

+- To pull down an image from a repository, or create a container from an image that does not exist locally.
+- To pull down each layer separately and store in Docker’s local storage area, which is usually /var/lib/docker/ on Linux hosts.

+If the user builds images from the two Docker files, the user can use docker image and docker history commands to verify that the cryptographic IDs of the shared layers are the same.

 ### Pulling images by digest